 Newton’s Equations of Motion Example Problems

-This example problem uses the equations of motion for constant acceleration to find position, velocity and acceleration of a breaking vehicle.
+This example problem uses the equations of motion for constant acceleration to find the position, velocity, and acceleration of a breaking vehicle.

 This example problem shows how to find different variables associated with parabolic projectile motion.